Small Form-factor Pluggable: Mechanical dimensions

-EEPROM information
+EEPROM information and Management Interface

 The SFP MSA defines a 256-byte memory map into an EEPROM describing the transceiver's capabilities, standard interfaces, manufacturer, and other information, which is accessible over a serial I²C interface at the 8-bit address 0b1010000X (0xA0).

+Later standards also specify (volatile) memory locations which offer the ability to observe and change the behavior of the transceiver.